s4mgoh/Writeups/Pootato VM Penetration Testing/Pootato VM PT Writeup.md

     As port 21 (ftp) is open, the [Port Knocking](https://wiki.archlinux.org/title/Port_knocking) was a success.

 22) Since the ftp port is open, I decided to try to access the Pootato VM via the ftp port.
 Howevever, attempts to login via ftp with the student credentials obtained from the output of [SQLMap](https://github.com/sqlmapproject/sqlmap) was unsuccessful, I decided to find other ways to login via ftp.
-Searching online,
+Searching online, I found out that it might be possible to log into the ftp server as an `anonymous` user, which I attempted to do so & gained access.